decert-me/rareskills-solana-course/src/en/chapter_3.md

 });
 ```

-**Exercise:** Implement similar functions for mul, div, and mod, and write a unit test to trigger each one.
+**Exercise:** Implement similar functions for `mul`, `div`, and `mod`, and write a unit test to trigger each one.

-### What about the Initialize struct?
+### What about the `Initialize` struct?

 Now there is another sneaky thing going on here.
-We’ve left the Initialize struct untouched and are reusing it between functions.
+We’ve left the `Initialize` struct untouched and are reusing it between functions.
 Again, the name does not matter.
-Let’s change the struct name to Empty and re-run the test.
+Let’s change the struct name to `Empty` and re-run the test.

 ```
 //...